 I’m sure, the growing buzz about mobile marketing and mobile payment have only just started and a case like this is properly going to raise even more attention to the unexploited possibilities and untapped potential of the mobile as a true marketing medium.

 My name is Christine Dissing, I have a master in Marketing Communications Management from CBS in Copenhagen and work for SBS Discovery Media in the TV sales department.
 I live with my one and only in Cph and among a lots of things I like to run, watch NFL and to read all kinds of books.

-On this blog I will write about the advertisements that got my attention in some way or the other.
+On this blog I will therefore write about the advertisements that somehow got my attention in regard to these elements.